phatcher/NCheck/README.md

 1. We have gone from comparing individual properties to comparing objects
 2. By default we don't need to create a checker for an object, the library does this for us automatically
-3. You typically subclass CheckerFactory and put a property in your test fixtures to create it on first use.
+3. You typically subclass CheckerFactory to customize start up behaviour, and put a property in your test fixtures to create it on first use.